 Vitaliy Lyapota was the primary software developer for the Iffy Quotient.
-Yuncheng Shen created the images and animations describing the steps in the calculation of the Iffy Quotient, and Summer Nguyen helped to update them for the second version.
+Yuncheng Shen created images and animations describing the steps in the calculation of the Iffy Quotient, and Summer Nguyen helped to update them for the second version.
 Fernand Pajot and Ashwin Rajadesingan conducted data analyses that contributed to quality assurance.
 James Park contributed editing assistance to the second version of this report.
+Chenxin Han redesigned the visual display of the Iffy Quotient for version 3 and the new visuals on the website.
+Siqi Wu contributed to the analytics around deduplication of URLs for version 3.
+James Park helped to redesign the website and helped edit version 3 of this report.